NYPL/research-catalog/docs/DEVELOPER_GUIDE.md

 The release process is managed by the project maintainers:

-1. Changes are merged into the `development` branch
+1. Changes are merged into the `main` branch
 2. When ready for release, a release branch is created
 3. Final testing is performed on the release branch
 4. The release branch is merged into `main`